 Electric Cooling Fan Circuit

-Point A is pointing toward the connector to the control module.
-It’s part of the circuit for the ECT sensor.
-This sensor changes a voltage signal sent from the control module.
-Any resistance in this circuit will corrupt the signal affecting fan motor operation.
+Point A is pointing toward the connector from the ECT sensor to the control module.
+Any resistance in this circuit corrupts the signal affecting fan motor operation.

 Point B, like the other points, is pointing at a connector.
-An open in the circuit caused by a loose plug or pin would result in no fan operation.
-This is because the circuits driver is unable to ground the circuit controlling the fan motor relay.
+An open in the circuit caused by a broken wire, or a loose plug or pin would result in no fan operation.
+The circuits driver is unable to ground the circuit controlling the fan motor relay.

-A short to ground at point C would cause the relay to close, activating the fan motor whenever the ignition is turned to the on position.
-This short can also blow the fuse protecting the circuit.
+A short to ground at point C causes the relay to close, activating the fan motor whenever the ignition switch is turned or pushed ON.
+Short circuits cause high current burning the fuse protecting the circuit.

-An open at the point D, the connector leading to the fan motor, will result in no fan motor operation.
-All four of these point to connectors.
+An open at the point D, the connector leading to the fan motor, results in no fan motor operation — all four of these answers point to connectors.
 Connectors and plugs are a common source of problems in electrical circuits and should be visually inspected and tested for continuity and voltage drop if suspected.